 This case illustrates how proper documentation and communication with patients can go a long way in preventing malpractice lawsuits.
-But it may leave orthopedic surgeons and other owners of medical practices wondering: which insurance policies do I need to carry to avoid paying for malpractice litigation with my personal funds?
+But it may leave orthopedic surgeons and other owners of medical practices wondering which insurance policies they might need to avoid paying for malpractice litigation with personal funds.

-While the chances of facing a malpractice lawsuit from a patient are low, these suits are still a very real part of practicing medicine, which is why it’s essential to be prepared.
-Read on to find out which insurance policies can best protect you from litigious patients or clients.
+While the chances of facing a malpractice lawsuit from a patient are low, these lawsuits are still a very real part of practicing medicine.
+It's essential to be prepared, which means finding the insurance policies that will protect you from litigious patients or clients.

-Last month, we discussed Malpractice Insurance for acupuncturists, outlining some situations some situations it commonly covers.
-Now, in light of news regarding the suit filed in Virginia, it’s worthwhile to highlight the benefits of carrying this policy for orthopedic surgeons.
+Last month, we discussed malpractice insurance for acupuncturists, outlining some situations it commonly covers.
+Now, in light of news regarding the lawsuit filed in Virginia, it’s worthwhile to highlight the benefits of carrying this policy for orthopedic surgeons.

-In the case in Virginia against Dr. Robert Rutkowski, over $500,000 of potential damages were alleged.
+In the case against Dr. Rutkowski, over $500,000 of potential damages were alleged.
 And this doesn’t take into consideration other expenses associated with defending a case in court, including witness fees and attorney’s fees.
-That amount is difficult for any independent practitioner to take on, and without proper Malpractice Insurance in place, those costs could spell disaster for your practice.
+That amount is difficult for any independent practitioner to take on.
+Without proper malpractice insurance in place, those costs could spell disaster for your practice.

-Malpractice Insurance funds cases that end up being dismissed by the court, too.
-So even if your case results in a hung jury, you won’t be hung out to dry paying for legal fees associated with the court battle.
+Malpractice insurance also funds cases that end up being dismissed by the court.
+If your case results in a hung jury, you'll still have coverage for legal fees associated with the court battle.

-Because let’s face it: even if you feel you’re in the right and that your orthopedic practice ultimately won’t be hit with a half-million dollar settlement, it’s still no fun being scrutinized by a jury and judge.
-So to curb these types of lawsuits, it’s best to…
+Even if you feel you’re in the right and that your orthopedic practice ultimately won’t be hit with a half-million dollar settlement, it’s still no fun being scrutinized by a jury and judge.
+So to curb these types of lawsuits, it’s best to:

 When in doubt, cover your bases.
-You’re always better off assuming and preparing for the worst than going into damage control later.
+You’re always better off preparing for the worst than going into damage control later.